 Current distribution & popn estimates

-At the turn of the century there were between one and two million chimpanzees living in 25 African countries.
-Today estimates suggest only between 100,000 and 200,000 remain in the wild – and the numbers are still falling.
+Today estimates suggest only between 172,700 to 299,700 remain in the wild – and the numbers are still falling.

-Chimpanzees have adapted to a wide variety of Africa habitats across their distribution including dry savannas, evergreen rainforests, montane forests, swamp forests, and dry woodland- savanna mosaics
+Chimpanzees have adapted to a wide variety of African habitats across their distribution including dry savannas, evergreen rainforests, montane forests, swamp forests, and dry woodland- savanna mosaics

 The chimpanzee diet consists mainly of fruit, leaves and buds supplemented by seeds, blossoms, stems, pith, bark and resin.
 Chimpanzees will preferentially eat fruit over most other food types; however often supplement their diet with invertebrates, birds, eggs, honey, and occasionally mammals.
-Chimpanzees have been seen to actively hunt for protein and red colobus monkeys, blue duikers, bushbucks, red-tailed monkeys, yellow baboons, and warthogs are common prey.
-A day in the life of a chimpanzee consists of on average half the day feeding, and the rest of the time foraging and moving from one food source to another.
+Chimpanzees have been seen to actively hunt for red colobus monkeys, blue duikers, bushbucks, red-tailed monkeys, yellow baboons, and warthogs.
 Chimpanzees have been noted to modify natural resources to obtain food sources and sticks, rocks, grass and leaves are all commonly used as tools to acquire honey, termites, ants, buts and water.

 Family & friends